lubna-edrees/Activity-log/README.md

 - `colors`: add colors to the console.
 - `inquirer`: interact with users through your cli.

+## notes for the record:
+- to grap key from user command in your cli, use `proccess.argv` witch gives you an `array` and your first arg is at index `2`.

 ## sun 5-April-2020
 - `facebook auth` to connect to my website.
 - `google auth` to connect to my website.